 Existing app and web development tools make the job much easier than it would’ve been as little as a few years ago.
 With the rise of no-code/low code apps like Bubble, DronaHQ and Adalo, and movements like #BuildinPublic, there’s never been a better time to start creating.

 Learning is great.
 You know what’s even better?
 Learning without having to leave the house or put on pants.
-E-learning has been growing in popularity for years, but the COVID-19 pandemic accelerated its growth to the point where the e-learning industry is projected to reach US $374 billion by 2026.
+E-learning has been growing in popularity for years—it's now projected to reach US $374 billion by 2026.

 The key takeaway?
 Now is the time to start building online courses.
 Like any other endeavour it is a matter of combining your expertise with the kind of information your potential customers are after.
 From there you can create videos, learning materials and tutorials to put together a course that you can sell online.